huangjunwei101/Context-Engineering/README.md

 **Context Engineering is 10x better than prompt engineering and 100x better than vibe coding.**

+---

+💡 **Want to learn more about the philosophy behind this project?** [**Read my introductory blog post: "Beyond the Prompt: A Practical Guide to Context Engineering with Gemini."**](https://aryan-gupta.is-a.dev/blog/2025/context-engineering/)

+---

 ## 🚀 Quick Start
 ```
 # 1. Clone this template